Welcome to Mr. Gleason's Parent Page!

 I really only have 2 essential rules pertaining to your students attaining good grades in my class: 1) Follow directions - behave, respect each other, complete and turn in assignments; and 2) Show Effort - try on every problem everyday, and do your best.
 If your student does these 2 things, they will never have less than a C in my course.
 These are the 2 most important aspects of my classroom because I believe any student can follow these rules regardless of mathematical or scientific prowess.
 Some students have turned in more work since the Progress Reports were printed and I have completly updated my gradebook as of today.
 Please check the Parent Portal on Skyward, to see your student's up to date grade.

-Notes Concerning the Gradebook
+Notes Concerning MY Gradebook (Potential Misconceptions)

 There are a few things in my gradebook that might be confusing on first glance.

 Extra Credit Bank: The Extra Credit bank is just a temporary holding place in Skyward for your students earned extra credit points over a grading quarter.
 When the quarter is over, I move the points where they are most applicable for your student.
-There are several ways to earn extra credit points: 1) completing more than 10 Quick Quizzes in a month (see above), 2) enthusiastic participation in class, 3) coming to Power Hour (see my Power Hour page and info below), 4) excellent notebooks, and 5) showing more than minimal effort and evidence of deep learning on assignments.
+There are several ways to earn extra credit points: 1) completing more than 10 Quick Quizzes in a month (see above), 2) enthusiastic participation in class, 3) coming to Power Hour (see my Power Hour info below), 4) excellent notebooks, and 5) showing more than minimal effort and evidence of deep learning on assignments.
 I WILL ALWAYS REWARD EFFORT ABOVE AND BEYOND THE NORM.
 The points stay in the Extra Credit Bank until the end of the quarter when I apply the points to where they will help the student attain the best grade for the quarter.
 This column in Skyward DOES NOT carry any weight in the students grade, disregard if Skyward says your student has an F for this assignment.
 The number in this column is the number of Extra Credit they have and is evidence of your student doing what they should be doing.
 If they do not have any points in this column, the better question is why not?

 Please see the below link to Skyward for your student's present grade.

-POWER HOUR POLICY AND PHILOSOPHY
+ALPHA TIME (FORMALLY POWER HOUR) POLICY AND PHILOSOPHY

-Power Hour is West Port High School's take on what was once called lunch.
+Alpha Time is West Port High School's take on what was once called lunch.
 The idea is that students have an hour to eat their lunch, socialize, attend and participate in activities on campus, and spend part of this hour taking advantage of the various opportunities available to them to succeed with their education.
 In principle, a student should spend half of their hour eating lunch and the other half hour doing something aligned with the above statement.
 Teachers, likewise, have half of this time to eat their lunch and take care of personal business, and have the other half hour open for "office hours" similar to college, where students may come to that class to make up work, get extra help, and improve their grade.
 My classroom is open to ALL students the ENTIRE HOUR EVERYDAY with the exception of when I have club meetings to attend.
 I am involved with many clubs, sports, and other engagements at WPHS and sometimes must attend a meeting during Power Hour.
 These times are posted in my classroom at the beginning of each week to inform your student if there is a time I will not be available.
 Addtionally, the times I have meetings I try to keep up to date on my Power Hour Page on this website.
 But in general, I am available to help students at Power Hour as much if not more than any other teacher on campus.
 I help students on a first-come, first-serve basis unless they make a POWER HOUR APPOINTMENT.
 There is a calendar on my desk in my classroom that is for students to make an appointment for either half of Power Hour for my personnal, undivided attention for them alone.
 All they need to do is sign up on my calendar for an appointment before they leave class.
 I do ask that if they sign up for an appointment that they make special attention to make the appointment so they do not take time away from another student.
-I also have a Power Hour Log on my door for all students to sign in that they have attended Power Hour for any reason which I can reference if an issue ever arises or if a parent is interested in their students attendance.
+I also have a Power Hour Log on my door for all students to sign in that they have attended Power Hour for any reason which I can reference if an issue ever arises or if a parent/guardian is interested in their students attendance.
 If you have multiple children that attend West Port or other students whom can benefit from this, they should GO TO THEIR TEACHER FIRST, but if it isn't working for whatever reason, I WILL HELP ANY STUDENT WILLING TO PUT IN EFFORT WITH ANYTHING THAT I POSSIBLY CAN.
 I am currently the only teacher that teaches courses in multiple departments and usually have many strong students around that also help me in this capacity.

 Paul C. Gleason